 - In a blender or food processor, blend the pear, onion, garlic, and ginger until relatively smooth (some chunks are okay).

 - Stir in the chopped green onion, soy sauce, coconut sugar, hot sauce, rice vinegar, sesame oil, black pepper, and chopped carrot, plus water if needed to thin (it shouldn't be too thick or the tofu won't absorb it as well).

-- Add the pressed tofu to a nonreactive container and pour the marinade over it.
+Add the pressed tofu to a bowl or container and pour the marinade over it.
 Let marinate for up to 20 minutes (longer and it may start to fall apart).

-- Preheat the oven to 350 degrees Fahrenheit.
-Place the tofu slices on a baking sheet lined with parchment paper or a Silpat.
+Preheat the oven to 350 degrees Fahrenheit.
+Place the tofu slices on a baking sheet lined with parchment paper or a Silpat, lightly sprayed with oil.

 - Bake for 15 minutes, flip over the tofu, and brush more of the marinade over it.
 Bake for another 15 minutes.
 Optionally, broil for 2-3 more minutes to get the edges a little crispy.

 - Serve hot with brown rice or another grain and cooked veggies.

 ASIAN PEARS: If Asian pears aren't available in your area, substitute with another type of pear (preferably the sweetest one you can find), or 1/3 cup of diced pineapple.

 NUTRITION: Nutrition facts do not include rice or vegetable accompaniments.

 CRISPY TOFU: I've prepared this tofu bulgogi by multiple methods to prove its versatile deliciousness!
 The most recent photos in the blog post are using my crispy baked tofu method.
 For this method, make the following changes to the recipe: